 The College and the member referred to the Discipline Committee are the parties to the hearing.

 Generally, discipline hearings are open to the public.
 However, the Discipline Committee may order that the hearing in a particular case be closed if it is satisfied that:

 - matters involving public security may be disclosed;

 - financial or personal or other matters may be disclosed at the hearing of such a nature that the desirability of avoiding public disclosure of them in the interest of any person affect or in the public interest outweighs the desirability of adhering to the principle that hearings be open to the public;

 - a person involved in a civil or criminal proceeding may be prejudiced; or

 - the safety of a person may be jeopardized.

-For more information, please read the Rules of Practice and Procedure of the Discipline Committee.
+For more information, please read the Rules of Procedure of the Discipline Committee.

 Powers of the Discipline Committee

 If the Discipline Committee finds a member guilty of professional misconduct or to be incompetent, it will make an order to do one or more of the following: